jen2004/Advanced-Data-Management/README.md

 Instructions to Execute SQL Queries from “code.txt” in pgAdmin 4:

-1. Download and Extract the DVD Rental Database: o	Download the DVD rental database from Neon Tech's sample database. o	Extract the file to access the .sql script or the dataset.
+1. Download and Extract the DVD Rental Database:<br>
+o	Download the DVD rental database from Neon Tech's sample database.<br>
+o	Extract the file to access the .sql script or the dataset.<br>
-2. Open pgAdmin 4:
+2. Open pgAdmin 4:<br>
-o	Launch the pgAdmin 4 application on your system.
+o	Launch the pgAdmin 4 application on your system.<br>
-3. Connect to Your PostgreSQL Server: o	In the Browser Panel (Object Explorer) on the left, expand Servers. o	If your server is not already connected, right-click on your server (e.g., PostgreSQL 13) and select Connect Server. o	Provide the necessary credentials if prompted.
+3. Connect to Your PostgreSQL Server:<br>
+o	In the Browser Panel (Object Explorer) on the left, expand Servers.<br>
+o	If your server is not already connected, right-click on your server (e.g., PostgreSQL 13) and select Connect Server.<br>
+o	Provide the necessary credentials if prompted.<br>
-4. Restore the DVD Rental Database: o	If the dvdrental database is not already available, you need to restore it:
+4. Restore the DVD Rental Database:<br>
+o	If the dvdrental database is not already available, you need to restore it:<br>
-	Right-click Databases under your server and select Create > Database.
-Name it dvdrental and click Save.
+- Right-click Databases under your server and select Create > Database.
+Name it dvdrental and click Save.<br>
-	Right-click on the newly created dvdrental database, select Restore, and upload the extracted .sql file to restore the database.
+- Right-click on the newly created dvdrental database, select Restore, and upload the extracted .sql file to restore the database.<br>
-5. Open the Query Tool:
+5. Open the Query Tool:<br>
-o	In the Browser Panel, navigate to Servers > PostgreSQL 13 > Databases > dvdrental. o	Right-click on dvdrental and select Query Tool.
+o	In the Browser Panel, navigate to Servers > PostgreSQL 13 > Databases > dvdrental.<br>
+o	Right-click on dvdrental and select Query Tool.<br>
-6. Execute SQL Code:
+6. Execute SQL Code:<br>
-o	Open the code.txt file.
+o	Open the code.txt file.<br>
-o	Copy and paste your desired SQL code into the Query Tool editor.
+o	Copy and paste your desired SQL code into the Query Tool editor.<br>
-7. Run the SQL Code:
+7. Run the SQL Code:<br>
-o	Click the "Execute/Run" button (lightning icon) in the toolbar to execute the SQL code.
+o	Click the "Execute/Run" button (lightning icon) in the toolbar to execute the SQL code.<br>
-8. View Results:
+8. View Results:<br>
-o	The results of your query will appear in the lower panel of the Query Tool.
+o	The results of your query will appear in the lower panel of the Query Tool.<br>